kelvinlegacy/mission23_wiki/Massacre-at-Mount-Calvary-Baptist-Church.md

 For example:
 Micah and TomTom both say, “We got laundry to do.
 Why are none of you doing it???
 A lot of truly dirty laundry.
 Just sitting there.
 We tell folks, maybe even try to guilt them with a tear.
 ITS STILL SITTING THERE.
 Why?”

+## GATech
+Anyone, especially students, on campus needs to see [this entry](https://github.com/Mission23/MCBCMassacre/wiki/Georgia-Tech).
 ***

 ![IMG_0117](https://github.com/Mission23/Mission23/assets/140252803/5b61181a-de0c-4cf3-be46-9bb34b398e55)